Handbook on Assessment at Duke

 Chair

 • Determine who needs access to departmental data.
-Watch for the biennial notification of the next access audit, every other October.

 • Confirm with assessment personnel that we have you on our list of Chairs, and that your email has been added to our listserv